 Order Cut-Off Time.
 For an order involving a Creation Unit to be effectuated at a Fund's NAV on a particular day, it must be received by the Distributor by or before the deadline for such order ("Order Cut-Off Time").
-The Business Day following the day on which such an order is submitted to purchase Creation Units of such Fund is referred to as the "Order Placement Date."
+The Business Day following the day on which such an order is submitted to purchase Creation Units of such Funds is referred to as the "Order Placement Date."

-The Order Cut-Off Time for orders to purchase Creation Units for Fund is 4:00 p.m.
+The Order Cut-Off Time for orders to purchase Creation Units for each Fund except the Strive Emerging Markets Ex-China ETF is 4:00 p.m.
 Eastern time.